Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Brazil is ranked number 9 in the world soccer standings.

-Brazil has won the World Cup five times and perhaps its most famous player is Pele.
+Brazil has won the World Cup five times, more than any other nation.
+Its most famous player is Pele.
 The 2014 FIFA World Cup was held in Brazil in June 2014.

 Virtually every Brazilian city has a soccer stadium because they are crazy about soccer.

-The soccer stadium in Rio – Photo credit: Jose Guertzenstein from Pixabay
+The soccer stadium in Rio, Brazil – Photo credit: Jose Guertzenstein from Pixabay

 The Amazon Jungle has the greatest biodiversity on the planet.